Edmund J. and Louise W. Kahn Term Professor of Anthropology

 When Experiments Travel: Clinical Trials And The Global Search For Human Subject (Princeton University Press, 2009).

-When People Come First: Evidence, Actuality, and Theory In Global Health, Edited by Joao Biehl and Adriana Petryna (ms).
+When People Come First: Critical Studies in Global Health, Edited by João Biehl & Adriana Petryna (Princeton University Press, 2013).

 Ethical Variability (pdf)